milesj/shapeshifter/docs/schema.md

 ## Relations

 Unlike attributes, relations are always included in the output, as relations between entities (via schemas) are highly informational.
-Relations are divided into 4 categories: has one, has many, belongs to, and belongs to many (many to many).
+Relations are divided into 5 categories: has-one, has-many, belongs-to, belongs-to-many (many to many), and [polymorphic](#polymorphism) (below).

-Relations are generated based on [references](#references) found within the current schema.
-Assume we add a has many `posts` relation, and a has one `country` relation to the current `users` schema, we would generate the following output.
+Relations are generated based on [references](./definitions.md#references) found within the current schema.
+Assume we add a has-many `posts` relation, and a has-one `country` relation to the current `users` schema, we would generate the following output.

 ```javascript
 import Schema from 'shapeshifter';